Publishing with a Purpose

 Open Space offers a unique opportunity to consider facets of family lives, relationships and societies from unexpected and novel (including non-academic) perspectives.
 It offers a dynamic space for critical engagement with contemporary debates, policy and practice initiatives, empirical research and recent publications in the fields of families, relationships and societies.
 It has the ability to respond quickly to current issues and include new and/or under-represented voices and stories in shorter pieces and through visual and other innovative methods.
 Open Space encourages dialogue with a broader community than usually found in academic journals, and presents alternative perspectives and insights to those normally found in academic journal publications.
 Contributions to this section are invited from all subject and disciplinary areas and can explore any topic that falls within the key themes of the journal.
 Articles can take a wide variety of formats from debates, review articles, policy or practice overviews, or other ways of engaging with the journal’s themes.

-Submissions range between 1-5,000 words and can be single submissions or grouped around a theme: all require a 75 word abstract.
+Submissions range between 1-5,000 words and can be single submissions or grouped around a theme.
 Please contact the Open Space editors to discuss the area and format of potential contributions, Esther Dermott (Esther.Dermott@bristol.ac.uk) and Tina Miller (firstname.lastname@example.org).
 Please follow the instructions below on how to submit your Open Space article to Editorial Manager.
+Open Space submissions do not carry abstracts.
+If prompted for an abstract by the online submission system, please enter ‘N/A’.
 Contact the Editorial Assistant, Nikki Dunne (email@example.com) if you require any assistance.

 Special issue guest editors will be responsible for supplying the whole issue of a journal, including Open Space articles that fit the theme of the special issue, if they wish to include these.
 Support from the Open Space editors will be provided if guest editors struggle to find Open Space pieces.